 Adults are advised to drink at least 8 glasses of water daily.
 You can also snack on watery fruits such as watermelons to help prevent dehydration.
 If you want more flavor in your water, then try adding lemons.
 Avoid artificial and even natural sweeteners as much as possible as they only add more calories.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!

 How To Speed Up Metabolism After 50: Getting Adequate Rest

 As mentioned earlier, your sleeping patterns also have a dire impact on your metabolism.
 You need to ensure you get enough rest to avoid slowing it down.
 If you are insomniac, then get help to ensure you rest enough.

 You can manage to get enough rest by going to bed early and/or meditating before bed.
 Try creating a relaxing atmosphere in your room as well, and eliminating distractions such as your phone.
 You can put it on vibration mode to avoid distraction from your notifications.

 How To Speed Up Metabolism After 50: Sipping on Some Tea

 If you are not into coffee, then try tea.
-It contains some elements known as catechins that help improve your metabolic rate (4).
+It contains some caffeine and elements known as catechins that may help improve your metabolic rate (6).
 They also help in burning fat more quickly, making tea a good choice for weight loss.